Alex427427427/obsidian_1/Physics/2 Classical Electromagnetism/3 Electromagnetic Waves/4 Polarisation of Electromagnetic Waves.md

 Tags: [[Electromagnetism]] [[Electromagnetic Waves]] [[2 Electromagnetic Waves]]
 ___
+Polarisation of electromagnetic waves is the field behaviour over time at a location-fixed transverse plane to propagation.

 Electromagnetic waves can be polarised - given a direction of propagation and a fixture of overall initial phase, there remains **3** degrees of freedom of orientation for the electric field over time.
 1. The degree of orientation along an orthogonal direction to propagation.
 2. The degree of orientation along a second orthogonal direction to propagation.